-Less than 10% of students who are sexually harassed or assaulted report their harassment or assault to the college.
+Less than 10% of students who are sexually assaulted report their assault to the college or police.
 Even when students do report, they often find the process of reporting to be very difficult or traumatic.

 It is estimated that 90% of sexual assaults are committed by repeat offenders, but given current reporting rates these repeat offenders are rarely caught.
 Survivors currently have no way of knowing whether or not their assailant is a repeat offender.
 Survivors who know or suspect that their assailant is a repeat offender are more likely to report their assault.

 The is a project of the 501(c)3 non-profit Sexual Health Innovations.
-Sexual Health Innovations is dedicated to building technology that improves sexual health and wellbeing in the United States.
-The non-profit has successfully created multiple websites before dealing with sensitive issues in sexual health and wellbeing, such as the STD partner notification website So They Can Know.
+Sexual Health Innovations is dedicated to creating technology that advances sexual health and wellbeing in the United States.
+The non-profit has successfully created multiple websites dealing with sensitive issues in sexual health and wellbeing, such as the STD partner notification website So They Can Know.

 If you would like us to contact a school about piloting or using Callisto, please fill out the form below.